os-fpga/1st-CLaaS/README.md

 # Documentation

-This document provides an overview of the project, which is valuable context for these step-by-step instructions and development guide:
+This README provides an overview of the project.
+The following documents are also available.
+After this README, get hand-on with **Getting Started**.

 For initial local development: